putterPatcher/python_assignments_tutedude/assignment_5/README.md

-Task 1: Create a Dictionary of Student Marks
+# Task 1: Create a Dictionary of Student Marks

 python task_1.py

+The program takes the number of students as an input.

+Then we enter the name and marks for each student.

+Then we can check for the marks for a given student.

+If the student does not exist then the output is 'Student not found.'

+If the name of the student is an empty string then the program exits.

 Output:

+---

 Enter the number of students: 3